serdarburakguneri/hobby-streamer/backend/transcoder/README.md

 # Transcoder Service

-A background worker that consumes video processing jobs from an SQS queue.
-Handles video analysis and transcoding using FFmpeg for HLS and DASH outputs.
+A background worker that processes video jobs from an SQS queue.
+Uses FFmpeg to perform video analysis and generate HLS and DASH outputs for playback.

+---

 ## Features

-- Listens to an SQS queue for job messages
+- Listens to SQS for incoming video job messages
-- Runs FFmpeg commands for:
+- Supports:
-  - Video analysis (metadata, duration, streams)
+  - Metadata analysis (duration, format, streams)
+  - HLS transcoding
-  - HLS and DASH transcoding
+  - DASH transcoding
-- Uses the shared SQS package for job consumption
+- Built with the shared SQS client package
-- Handles failures with retries and logging
+- Includes retry logic and structured logging for failed jobs

+---

 ## Requirements

 - Go 1.22+
-- FFmpeg installed and available in PATH
+- FFmpeg installed and accessible via `$PATH`
-- LocalStack (for SQS emulation)
+- LocalStack running with the correct SQS queue configured

+---

 ## Running Locally

-### 1. Start LocalStack and ensure required queues exist
+### 1. Ensure queues are available

-You can use the project’s `./local/build.sh` script to initialize queues.
+Use the root-level `./local/build.sh` script to spin up LocalStack and initialize required queues.

 ### 2. Start the worker